grifart/enum/README.md

 This library uses [**semantic versioning 2.0**](https://semver.org/spec/v2.0.0.html).
 You can safely use `^` constrain in you `composer.json`.

+## Requirements

+This library requires PHP 7.1 and later.

+## Project status & release process

+While this library is still under development, it is well tested and should be stable enough to use in production environments.

+The current releases are numbered 0.x.y.
+When a non-breaking change is introduced (adding new methods, optimizing existing code, etc.), y is incremented.

+When a breaking change is introduced, a new 0.x version cycle is always started.

+It is therefore safe to lock your project to a given release cycle, such as 0.1.*.

+If you need to upgrade to a newer release cycle, check the release history for a list of changes introduced by each further 0.x.0 version.

 ## Let code speak: individual behaviour for each value